elastic/elasticsearch/modules/apm/NAMING.md

     * Exception: consider using utilization when the ratio is between a usage and its limit, e.g. the ratio between <code>es.process.jvm.heap.<strong>usage</strong></code> and <code>es.process.jvm.heap.<strong>limit</strong></code> should be <code>es.process.jvm.heap.<strong>utilization</strong></code>
 * If it has a unit of measure, then it should not be plural (and also not include the unit of measure, see above).
 Examples:  <code>es.process.jvm.collection.time, es.process.mem.virtual.usage<strong>, </strong>es.indices.storage.utilization</code>

 ### Attributes

 Attribute names should follow the same rules.
-In particular rules about:
+In particular, these rules apply to attributes too:
 * elements and separators
 * hierarchy/namespaces
 * units
 * pluralization (when an attribute represents a measurement)

-apply to attributes too.

 For **pluralization**, when an attribute represents an entity, the attribute name should be singular (e.g.` es.security.realm_type`, not` es.security.realms_type` or `es.security.realm_types`), unless it represents a collection (e.g.` es.rest.request_headers`)